sergei-iliev/ravendb/README.md

 ![Patient CRUD](/screenshots/p_edit.png)

 Create operation inserts a new document.
 Each document contains a unique ID that identifies it, data and adjacent metadata, both stored in JSON format.
 The metadata contains information describing the document, e.g. the last modification date (`@last-modified` property) or the collection (`@collection` property) assignment.
-As alreay mentioned we will use the default algoritm for letting RavenDB generate unique ID for our entities by specifing a property named "id" in each entity.
+As already mentioned we will use the default algorithm for letting RavenDB generate unique ID for our entities by specifying a property named `id` in each entity.

 ```java
 public void create(Patient patient) {